See you tonight at the Boulder Micro-Meetup

 GE invests $2 million in Alchemist Accelerator to back industrial IoT startups

-A reminder that I’ll be holding a micro-meetup at Boomtown on Broadway in Boulder, Colorado on today, March 29th, at 7pm.
+A reminder that I’ll be holding a micro-meetup at Boomtown on Broadway in Boulder, Colorado tonight at 7pm.

-You’ll have 2 minutes to pitch in front of two local judges and then 2 minutes of questions.
+You’ll have two minutes to pitch in front of two local judges and then two minutes of questions.
 No slides, no props, no costumes (Ok, maybe costumes.)

 Boomtown is at 2060 Broadway B1 in the basement.
 To get there, park around Spruce and Broadway and it’s in the same building as Zeal Optics and Unseen Bean.
 The closest public parking available is in the parking garage or public lots on Spruce; on-street meters and lots are free after 7pm.
 There is three-hour free parking a block away on Pine and surrounding streets.